JasperV/dotfiles/README.md

 https://numi.app/
 gmvault?
 google photos backup?
-create bootvolume on usb from downloaded macos installer script - https://github.com/veertuinc/getting-started#create-vm-templatebash https://tisgoud.nl/2020/09/keyboard-redefined-part-2/ solarized theme for everything
+move files from ~/init to google drive and then link them later - iterm even needed? terminal needed at all? move more files from repo root to mackup -> .files config? create bootvolume on usb from downloaded macos installer script - https://github.com/veertuinc/getting-started#create-vm-templatebash https://tisgoud.nl/2020/09/keyboard-redefined-part-2/ solarized theme for everything